DeutscheSoft/aux-widgets/README.md

 ## Examples

-Several component examples can be found in seperate HTML files in the `examples/` directory.
+Several component examples can be found in separate HTML files in the `examples/` directory.
 When serving the repository from a HTTP server all examples can be viewed when opening the file `examples.html`.